SawyerRobotGroup/documentation/docs/games/colored_trails.md

 ##### Exchange Proposal and Counter Proposal

-During the Exchange Proposal and the Counter Proposal phases, players will propose what chips that they would like to exchange with the other player and may deliberate with the each other.
+During the Exchange Proposal and the Counter Proposal phases, players will propose what chips that they would like to exchange with the other player and may deliberate with each other.

 This will keep going until the players either reach a consensus or one player says they will no longer negotiate.